RanjithNair/RanjithNair.github.io/_posts/2017-11-17-Jest-Testing-basics.md

 ---
 layout: post
-title: Basics of Jest Testing
+title: Jest Testing patterns in React-Redux applications
 ---

 - Jest provides a complete ecosystem for testing.
-There is No need of extra libraries - Mocha, Sinon, Istanbul, Chai, proxyquire etc. as all present in Jest itself.
+There is no need of extra libraries - Mocha, Sinon, Istanbul, Chai, proxyquire etc. as all are  present in Jest itself.

 ### Basic Setup Configurations

 - `testMatch `: The glob patterns Jest uses to detect test files.
 By default it looks for .js and .jsx files inside of __tests__ folders, as well as any files with a suffix of .test or .spec (e.g. Component.test.js or Component.spec.js).
 It will also find files called test.js or spec.js.

 - `setupTestFrameworkScriptFile `: E.g. If you are using EnzymeV2 and React v16, then the configuration of adapter can happen here. https://github.com/airbnb/enzyme/blob/master/docs/installation/README.md

+- `setupFiles`

 - `coverageReporters`: Default: [“json”, “lcov”, “text”]